SoWilco Nashville

 Members shall reside in or attend schools in Southern Williamson County.
 Like all NCL, Inc. Chapters, SoWilco Nashville aims to foster the mother-daughter relationship by serving its communities together.

-The SoWilco Nashville chapter of the National Charity League (NCL) is a community-focused group that connects mothers and daughters between grades 7-12 who live in South Williamson County.
+The SoWilco Nashville chapter of the National Charity League (NCL) is a community-focused group that connects mothers and daughters between grades 7-12 who primarily live in South Williamson County.
+Daughters become eligible to apply for membership in January of their 6th grade year.
 The members participate in serving various charitable organizations in both Williamson County and the greater Nashville region throughout the year, as well as meet monthly to develop their leadership skills.

 Join Our Chapter